telerik/kendo-ui-core/docs/updates/2016-doc-updates.md

 ---
-title: Documentation Updates
+title: 2016 Documentation Updates
-page_title: Documentation Updates | Updates and Contribution
+page_title: 2016 Documentation Updates | Updates and Contribution
-description: "Learn about the latest updates in Kendo UI documentation released in 2016."
+description: "The latest updates in the documentation shipped with Kendo UI and released in 2016."
 slug: documentation_updates_2016_kendoui
-position: 1
+position: 2
 ---

-# Documentation Updates
+# 2016 Documentation Updates

-## November 2016
+## November

 The UI for ASP.NET MVC documentation is now split into UI for ASP.NET MVC and UI for ASP.NET Core.
 The domains diverged from the existing Kendo UI documentation and are hosted on the following individual websites:

 * [UI for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/introduction)
 * [UI for ASP.NET Core](http://docs.telerik.com/aspnet-core/introduction)

-## August 2016
+## August

 ### Existing